Investigation into DC plane and helicopter collision looking at potential mistakes in ‘no margin for error’ situation

 The NTSB will look at the “human, machine and the environment” to determine the cause of the deadly collision, board Chair Jennifer Homendy said Thursday, in response to a question about whether diversity initiatives would be considered in the investigation after Trump raised the issue.

 The flight data recorder and cockpit voice recorder — known as black boxes — from the American Airlines plane have been recovered, the NTSB told CNN.
-A data recorder from the helicopter has not been retrieved, but “we feel comfortable with knowing where it’s at,” NTSB member Todd Inman told CNN on Friday.
+The helicopter’s black box voice recorder has also been recovered with no signs of exterior damage, according to NTSB member Todd Inman.

+A source familiar with the investigation told CNN investigators could provide “high-level readouts” from the recorders as soon as Saturday.
+The new details could provide key early clues about the altitude of both aircraft.

+Inman added that they have begun interviewing air traffic control personnel, which will continue for a few days.
+The interviews will be used to match with other data the NTSB is receiving.

 Video shows no sign of evasive action, though helicopter crew indicated it saw a plane